by David K. Levine (August 01, 2000)

 This is the first upper division microeconomics course for economics majors.
 It covers the basics tools required for upper division economics, and is relatively mathematical.

-PREREQUISITES: You must have two courses in calculus and economics 11.
+PREREQUISITES: You must have Economics 11 and Mathematics 31A, and 31B or 31E.
 We will make serious use of calculus.
 We will do differentiation, simple equation solving, and a limited amount of integration.
 It is crucial that you feel comfortable with these operations.
 If calculus is something you once knew but are now fuzzy on, you will find this course difficult.

 TEXTS: We will use two textbooks.

 H. R. Varian, Intermediate Microeconomics: A Modern Approach, 4th edition, Norton, ISBN 0-393-96842-1

 H.S.
 Bierman and L. Fernandez, Game Theory with Economic Applications, Addison-Wesley, ISBN 0-201-56298.